cea-hpc/modules/doc/source/module.rst

  the same **LOADEDMODULES** root than collection and currently used module paths are unused to get the same **MODULEPATH** root.
 Then missing module paths are used and missing modulefiles are loaded.

+ If a module, without a default version explicitly defined, is recorded in a *collection* by its bare name: loading this module when restoring the collection will fail if **config** option *implicit_default* is disabled.

 **saverm** [collection]